Spouses, Domestic Partners and Children

 Here are some links that may be useful when beginning the arrangements:

 - A small number of schools in Helsinki offer English/bilingual programs.
 Unfortunately, the reality in Helsinki is that sometimes students do have longer commutes to school, if they choose not to enroll in their local school.
-Above is a link to a list of schools with English/bilingual programs.
+Above is a link (Helsinki) to a list of schools with English/bilingual programs and how and when to apply.
 Please note that to be admitted to these schools your children will need to submit an application during the application period and take an aptitude test when offered.

 Grantees who will spend the full academic year in Finland should not be afraid of placing their children in the Finnish or Swedish-speaking public schools.
 Children tend to learn languages surprisingly quickly, and upon many occasions, the children of Fulbrighters have become fluent.
 Attending the local school is also a good way for your children to make friends with Finnish children living in the same area.